Indian National Physics Olympiad: Syllabus and Format

-INPhO
+INPHO

-INPhO consists of, usually, about 6 subjective problems, which the students must solve in 3 hours.
+It's organized at two levels Group A (Class 12) and Group B (Class 10 & 11).
+INPHO consists of, usually, about 6 subjective problems, which the students must solve in 3 hours.
 Use of a non-programmable scientific calculator is usually allowed, as long as it has less than 4 lines in its display, no graphing feature and no CAS-like functionality.
 The total marks vary each year.
-Earlier, the syllabus matched that of IPhO, but now, it is broadly equivalent to the syllabus of NSEP.
-It was changed for the convenience of students studying for the IIT JEE and the physics olympiad, at the same time.
+Earlier, the syllabus matched that of IPHO, but now, it is broadly equivalent to the syllabus of NSEP.
+It was changed for the convenience of students studying for the IIT-JEE and the IPHO, at the same time.

 APhO Training Camp

 The selected team of 8 students, for APhO, must attend a 5 day long training camp prior to APhO, where topics such as relativity and thermodynamics, absent/not stressed upon in most Indian schools, are covered.
 The team also undergoes training in experiments.
 The syllabus is equivalent to the syllabus of IPhO (Same as that of APhO).